salt-and-vinegar/salt-and-vinegar/README.md

 - 👀 I’m interested in Front-End Development
 - 🌱 I’m currently learning React,SVG editing and how to use git (I used to use FTP for collaborative work but Apparently I gotta know how to use git)
+- ✨ Try to commit At least 3 times a week
 - 📫 How to reach me mwmstinc@gmail.com

 <!---